Diomedes Panton

 Diomedes Panton (born 20 October 1960) is a Filipino former cyclist.
 He competed in the individual pursuit event at the 1984 Summer Olympics.
 Panton also won the gold medal at the Men's 4 km. individual pursuit in track racing at the Southeast Asian Games, beating fellow Filipino cyclist, Renato Mier, at the Kabataang Barangay Velodrome.
+At the 1982 Asian Games he won the bronze medal in the team pursuit.
+At the Southeast Asian Games he won the single pursuit ahead of his compatriot Renato Mier.
+He did not return to his homeland after the Olympic Games.